boygaggoo/customgallery/README.md

       compile project (':customgallery')
   }
 ```
-* First of all you need start service at the beginning of your application for creating custom thumbnails
+* Before using customGallery you need to start service at the beginning of your application for creating custom thumbnails
+  CustomGallery.startCreateThumbsService(context);

 ### Usage
     Add code below in your activity for using and adjusting customGallery